-With Hulu’s ‘Candy’ revisiting the horrific case of Betty Gore’s 1980 death at the hands of Candace “Candy” Lynn Montgomery, all the ups and downs of the matter are being highlighted once again.
-These include everything from the personal experiences of the victim as well as the accused to the significant roles their families and their lawyers played, whether inside the courtroom or out.
-So now, if you wish to learn more about Candy’s ever-passionate attorney Don Crowder, with a specific focus on what became of him following this notorious suit, here’s what we know.
+With Hulu’s ‘Candy’ as well as HBO Max’s ‘Love & Death’ revisiting the case of Betty Gore’s 1980 demise at the alleged hands of Candace “Candy” Montgomery, all its ups and downs are being highlighted once again.
+These include everything from the personal experiences of the victim and the accused to the significant roles their families and their lawyers played, whether inside the courtroom or out.
+So now, if you wish to learn more about Candy’s ever-passionate attorney Don Crowder, with a specific focus on what became of him following this infamous suit, here’s what we know.

 Who Was Don Crowder?